EnviroCentre/monitoring-module/docs/source/timeseries_plots.rst

  1. Open the :file:`Monitoring data.dss` file in HEC-DSSVue.
  2. Select menu item :menuselection:`Scripts --> Monitoring plots` or
     alternatively click on :menuselection:`Monitoring plots` on the toolbar.
+ 3. Choose the configuration file :file:`plots.yml` in the file selection window.

 The plots are briefly shown on the screen as they are created and then exported into the ``output_folder`` as `PNG`-files.